 Compressed Natural Gas (CNG) Buses

-Our current bus fleet includes more than 240 40-foot CNG buses and we expect to operate about 450 CNG units by 2027.
+Our current bus fleet includes 255 40-foot CNG buses (about 20 per cent of our total bus fleet) and we expect to operate about 450 CNG units by 2027.

 When compared to diesel buses, our CNG-powered buses emit around 20 per cent less greenhouse gas (GHG) emissions, up to 95 per cent less nitrogen oxides, and almost no particulate matter.